 At some point prior to parole review or prior to a parole release date (usually about 120 days), your case manager will notify you and assist you in developing your parole plan.
 If you plan on residing with someone as part of your residence plan, you must obtain that person's permission before listing them on your parole plan.
 Your parole plan will be investigated and verified by a parole officer before your release to parole, if parole is granted.
-Please refer to the Residence Planning Guideline that was provided to you during orientation or ask your case manager for a copy of the guideline.
+You will need to work with your Case Manager to develop a release plan to submit for Parole Board review.